Surfaces containing two isotropic circles through each point: Proofs

 \textbf{Proof of Lemma~\ref{lem:roots}.} In parametrization~\eqref{eqn:cylinderparam}, the pair $(u,v)$ runs through some open subset of $\R^2$.
-Take any $(u_0,v_0)$ from this subset and consider the conic $u=u_0$ in $\Psi$ (recall that by a conic we mean an \emph{irreducible} degree 2 curve; in particular, $\max_{i=1}^5\deg_v X_i=2$).
-This conic intersects the line $l$.
+Take any $(u_0,v_0)$ from this subset and consider the curve $u=u_0$ in $\Psi$.
+Since $\deg_v X_i\le 2$ for $i=1,\dots,5$, we obtain that this curve is either a smooth conic or a line.
+But there are no lines in $S^2\times\R$ intersecting the line $l$ except for the line $l$ itself.
+Hence the curve $u=u_0$ is either a smooth conic (in particular, $\max\limits_{i=1,\dots,5}\deg_v X_i=2$) or the line $l$.
 By the definition of $l$ it follows that two cases are possible:

-\textit{Case 1: there exist $v_1,a\in\R$, such that}
+\textit{Case 1: there exist $v_1,a\in\R$ such that}

 \textit{Case 2: for some $a\in\R$ we have}